jl91/PHPTW/README.md

 ```

 # Factories
-You can use a factory method to create yout elements
+You can use a factory method to create your elements

 ```php
 $factory = new Factories\DefaultElementFactory();